dokku/dokku-scheduler-kubernetes/README.md

 ## Requirements

-- The `dokku-registry` plugin should be installed and configured for your application
+- The `dokku-registry` plugin should be installed and configured for your app
 - A configured kubectl (`/home/dokku/.kube/config`) that can talk to your cluster

 ## Installation